South Carolina death row inmate to be executed by firing squad, first in US in 15 years

 Attorneys for Sigmon filed a petition for executive clemency with Republican Gov. Henry McMaster, asking to commute his death sentence to life imprisonment without parole, saying in a news release, “Sigmon committed his crimes and stood trial while in the grip of an undiagnosed, inherited mental illness.”

+The US Supreme Court declined to halt Sigmon’s execution Friday.
+As is often the case on its emergency docket, the court did not explain its reasoning.
+There were no noted dissents.

-In a Wednesday filing to the US Supreme Court, Sigmon’s attorneys asked the justices for a stay of his execution asking the high court “to consider whether South Carolina’s compressed election timeline and arbitrary denial of information relating to the South Carolina Department of Corrections lethal injection drugs violate Due Process.”
+In a Wednesday filing to the Supreme Court, Sigmon’s attorneys had sought a stay of his execution, asking the high court “to consider whether South Carolina’s compressed election timeline and arbitrary denial of information relating to the South Carolina Department of Corrections lethal injection drugs violate Due Process.”

-Attorneys for Sigmon say they have tried to obtain more information about the drugs used during lethal injection, but according to them, they have been blocked, “at every turn.”
+Attorneys for Sigmon say they have tried to obtain more information about the drugs used during lethal injection, but they have been blocked “at every turn.”

 According to the state department of corrections, Sigmon’s attorneys were provided a copy of the lethal injection protocols under seal.
 When asked, King said that though they received some information from the department, they have asked for basic facts regarding the expiration date of the drugs, test results and storage conditions.